|Atlantic County Government

 Mark B. Doherty, Commander

-The American Legion Post 295 is a veterans organization located in Northfield, NJ.
+Veterans organization in Northfield, NJ.
+The American Legion Post 295 is a veteranís organization located in Northfield, NJ.
 Social Night is the 2nd and 4th Thursday.
-Meetings are held on the first and third Thursday of each month at 8:00 p.m.
+Meetings are held on the first Thursday of each month at 7:00 p.m.

 Robert L. Frolow, Commander